ziritrion/dataeng-zoomcamp/notes/4_analytics.md

 The following sources are available to dbt models:

 * ***Sources***: The data loaded within our Data Warehouse.
-    * We can access this data with the `source()` macro.
+    * We can access this data with the `source()` function.
-    * The `sources` key in our YAML file contains the details of the databases that the `source()` macro can access and translate into proper SQL-valid names.
+    * The `sources` key in our YAML file contains the details of the databases that the `source()` function can access and translate into proper SQL-valid names.
         * Additionally, we can define "source freshness" to each source so that we can check whether a source is "fresh" or "stale", which can be useful to check whether our data pipelines are working properly.
     * More info about sources [in this link](https://docs.getdbt.com/docs/building-a-dbt-project/using-sources).
 * ***Seeds***: CSV files which can be stored in our repo under the `seeds` folder.